staltz/toy-rx/README.md

 }
 ```

 See?
 It fit easily in a README and you weren't scared of looking at it even though it's source code.
+That was `index.js`.

 Where are all the operators?
 Well, here's `map` for instance: